political-memory/blog-memopol/content/pages/contribute.md

 # Where is the code ?

-All the code is <a href="https://gitorious.org/memopol2-0">here</a> !
+All the code is <a href="https://github.com/political-memory">here</a>!

-We also have a <a href="https://github.com/political-memory">Github</a> page.
+# Where is the documentation ?

+It can be found [https://memopol.readthedocs.org/en/pr/index.html](here)!

 # How can I help ?

 Help us improving Memopol and contribute to the code !
 It's Python, and Django.

-You can also report a bug <a href="https://projets.lqdn.fr/projects/mempol/issues/new">here</a>, also.
+You can also report a bug <a href="https://github.com/political-memory/political_memory/issues">here</a>, also.

 # Roadmap